Kellogg Arena: History

 Kellogg Arena was built in 1980.
 It seats 4,675 for basketball games, 4,859 for ice shows, 4,433 for the circus, 1,500 for theatrical shows and concerts, 6,200 for end-stage concerts and 6,500 for center-stage concerts.

 The arena, with a ceiling height of 35 feet to low steel and 47' high steel, is also a convention center, with 30360 sqft of total space, with 22000 sqft on the arena floor.
 There is a hospitality room holding up to 65 people and there are five dressing rooms and seven concession stands as well as a production office.

-It is home to the Battle Creek Cereal Killers Roller Derby League, Battle Creek Flight basketball team, as well as the former home for the Battle Creek Crunch of the Great Lakes Indoor Football League.
-It is the current home of the Battle Creek Smoke of the Great Lakes Arena Football league.
-It is also used for All Elite Wrestling, as WWE has an exclusivity contract with Wings Event Center in nearby Kalamazoo.
+It is home to the Battle Creek Cereal Killers Roller Derby League, the former home of the Battle Creek Flight basketball team, as well as the Battle Creek Crunch of the Great Lakes Indoor Football League.
+It was also the home of the Battle Creek Smoke of the Great Lakes Arena Football league.
+Currently, it is also used for All Elite Wrestling, as WWE has an exclusivity contract with Wings Event Center in nearby Kalamazoo.